larslau/DETECT/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3701836.svg)](https://doi.org/10.5281/zenodo.3701836)

+If you use this code or data, please cite

+Raket, Lars Lau, Jörn Jaskolowski, Bruce J. Kinon, Jens Christian Brasen, Linus Jönsson, Allan Wehnert, and Paolo Fusar-Poli.
+"Dynamic ElecTronic hEalth reCord deTection (DETECT) of individuals at risk of a first episode of psychosis: a case-control development and validation study." *The Lancet Digital Health* (2020).
+[DOI: 10.1016/S2589-7500(20)30024-8](https://doi.org/10.1016/S2589-7500(20)30024-8)

 Model structure
 --------------------
 DETECT a recurrent neural network model built for predicting risk of future psychosis.
 It was built and trained using de-identified electronic health record data from the [IBM Explorys database](https://www.ibm.com/marketplace/explorys-ehr-data-analysis-tools).